 - A similar thing happens in the second movie, with the remaining team members going over all the possible plans with code names like "Lemony Sue" and "Bundle of Joy," but dismissing them all as insufficiently manned.Basher: Hell in a Handbasket?

-Linus: There's no way we can train a cat that fast!
+Linus: We can't train a cat that quickly.
 Besides...

 Everyone: Not enough people.